type-theory/type-theory-study-group/README.md

 The initial plan is to read Bob Harper's, Practical Foundations of Programming Languages, 2nd Edition.
 This book is only available as an [online draft](http://www.cs.cmu.edu/~rwh/plbook/2nded.pdf).

-The Type Theory Study Group has a [Code of Conduct](https://github.com/type-theory/type-theory-study-group-2015/blob/master/code-of-conduct.md).
+The Type Theory Study Group has a [code of conduct](https://github.com/type-theory/type-theory-study-group-2015/blob/master/code-of-conduct.md).
 Please contact one of the organizers if anyone is not following it.
 Be good to each other and to the community!

-There is a  [Syllabus](https://github.com/type-theory/type-theory-study-group-2015/blob/master/syllabus.md) with dates for the chapters we're reading.
+There is a  [syllabus](https://github.com/type-theory/type-theory-study-group-2015/blob/master/syllabus.md) with dates for the chapters we're reading.

 [Why learn type theory?](why-learn-type-theory.md)